Jeannie Ritter

 Jeannie Rita Ritter (born 14 June 1958) is an American educator and activist who served as the First Lady of Colorado from 2007 until 2011.
-She is the wife of former Colorado Governor Bill Ritter.
+She is married to former Colorado Governor Bill Ritter.

-Ritter has helped to raise awareness regarding mental health, citing that her perspective on mental health was influenced by her training as a teacher for emotionally disturbed children and having an older sister who suffers from bipolar disorder.
+Ritter has helped to raise awareness regarding mental health, citing that her perspective on mental health was influenced by her training as a teacher for emotionally disturbed children and having an older sister who has bipolar disorder.
 She previously had served in the Peace Corps in Tunisia.